-Figure 7 Summary of Nine-Township Survey Information
+Figure 8 Summary of Nine-Township Survey Information

-4.0 Summary - 1999 Delaware Basin Drilling Surveillance Program
+4.0 Summary - 2000 Delaware Basin Drilling Surveillance Program

 Very little has changed since 1996 when the CCA was submitted to the EPA.
 Drilling practices continue to be the same as do the methods for mineral extraction.
-The drilling rate is in a decline due to the low prices for oil which resulted in less exploration.
+The drilling rate is in a decline from previous years although the price of oil is at its highest price in twenty years.
 The potash mining activity declined from five companies to two companies actively pursuing mining although during this time only one mine actually ceased production.